mauriciolacerda/saas-next-auth/README.md

 # saas-next-auth
-Boilerplate for SaaS with Nextjs and Next-Auth
+SaaS Boilerplate with Nextjs and Next-Auth